MJ-0001/ecommerce-backend/README.md

 ---
 ## Instructions:
 ```
-Add the schema.sql to mysql and execute USE ecommerce_db; Next, with VS Code or another editor
+Add the schema.sql to mysql and execute USE ecommerce_db;
-open, in the root directory, run the following commands in terminal: npm install (to install packages)
+With VS Code or another editor open, in the root directory,
+run the following terminal commands:

+npm install (to install packages)
-npm run seed (to seed database) npm start (to open the server).
+npm run seed (to seed database)
+npm start (to open the server).
 ```

 ---